thegiftofgabes/04-roots-flowers/how to play.md

 Show signs of trouble before it breaks out and when it's about to happen, then ask the characters what they do.

-\"There's been a perceptible shift in the population and placement of a lot of insect life lately.
+"There's been a perceptible shift in the population and placement of a lot of insect life lately.
 What do you do?"

-\"Your PAD has been acting up over the past couple of days - everyone's PADs have, as a matter of fact.
+"Your PAD has been acting up over the past couple of days - everyone's PADs have, as a matter of fact.
 What do you do?"

 Call for a roll when a situation is challenging.
-Don't pre-plan outcomes---let things happen.
+Don't pre-plan outcomes, let things happen.
 Use shortcomings to drive the narrative.
 The situation always changes after a roll, for good or ill.

 Ask questions and build on the answers. \"How much do you know about the World Before?"